MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/action-based-SAP-GUI-automation-manually-overview.md

 ms.reviewer: deonhe
 ---

-# Low-code RPA with SAP GUI in Power Automate Desktop
+# Quick, low-code RPA with SAP GUI in Power Automate Desktop

 <!--todo: there are no 4 samples in the linked doc-->
 <!--note from editor: The "4" referred to the chapter number in the e-book (which I renamed, so if you reject that change, be sure to change it here and elsewhere in the doc set).-->